HyperAgents/hmas/CONTRIBUTING.md

 ## II - General rules for contributing
 Be explicit and synthetic about the contribution you want to make to the project.
 When contributing to this repository, please first discuss the change you wish to make :
-1. by opening an issue before by following the rules how to open an issue (cf. Section~III);
+1. by opening an issue before and by following the rules on how to open an issue (cf. Section~III);
 2. discuss the problem with the different contributors by following the code of conduct (cf. Section~IV);
-3. if a new feature is needed to the project, then create a new story by following the methodology  (cf. Section~V);
+3. if a new feature is to be created as a result, then make sure there is a story/scenario for that and follow the methodology  (cf. Section~V);
 4. do a pull request and wait for approval by following the pull request process (cf. Section~VI).